One of the biggest reasons why it’s important to embrace technology is because it’s literally everywhere.

 - For more immediate help using your device, check out these free, user friendly, on-line tutorials provided by Generations Online.

-Staying Safe in a Digital World
+How Older Adults Can Stay Safe in a Digital World

 Some older people have concerns about the security of the internet.
 While it is definitely wise to keep security in mind, this shouldn’t be a barrier to the worldwide web!